Errors occur when trying to create or edit an asset such as a computer

 - Patch Management Solution.

-- Review the Symantec Management Platform error message or the Altiris server logs to determine which other Altiris product is the cause.
+- Review the Symantec Management Platform error message and the Altiris server logs to determine which other Altiris product is the cause, henceforth referred to as the "problem product".
 (Refer to the example errors from the Error section.)

-- If repairing the problem product and CMDB fail to resolve the issue, if the problem product has data classes that appear when editing CMDB resource types, disable seeing these by using the instructions in the following article:
+- If the problem problem product has data classes that appear when editing CMDB resource types, disable seeing these by using the instructions in the following article:

 How to disable seeing certain data classes when editing resources

-- If repairing the problem product and CMDB fail, and disabling the problem product's data classes (if applicable) that appear when editing CMDB resource types fail, a special SQL script can be used to completely and permanently remove the problem product's dependencies from the database.
-This can only be used if the user never plans on ever using this problem product again in the future, as this is a permanent irreversible change to the database.
-If the user wants to try this, please contact Symantec Technical Support as this SQL script is attached internally to this article that only Technical Support has direct access to.
-Note: It is strongly recommended that the user back up the Symantec_CMDB database before running the SQL script.
+- If steps 3 and 4 did not resolve the issue, a special SQL script can be used to completely and permanently remove the problem product's dependencies from the database.
+This can only be used if the customer never plans on ever using this problem product again in the future as this is a permanent irreversible change to the database.
+If the customer wants to try this, please contact Symantec Technical Support as this SQL script is attached internally to this article that only Symantec Technical Support has direct access to in the notes of this article.
+Note: It is strongly recommended that the customer back up the Symantec_CMDB database before running the SQL script.

-- If all CMDB-facing solutions (steps 1 through 5) fail to resolve the issue, the only option left is to contact the technical support team that the problem product is supported by.
-They can help troubleshoot this issue further, such as by performing an in-depth analysis of the issue by running the Altiris Profiler diagnostics tool.
+- If all CMDB-facing solutions (steps 1 through 5) fail to resolve the issue, the only option left is to contact the technical support team or third party company that the problem product is supported by.
+They will then provide any further help troubleshooting this issue.

 Article URL http://www.symantec.com/docs/TECH198042